-Nanometers are a unit of length to measure very small magnitudes such as wavelengths.
-Joules, abbreviated as J, is a unit of energy in the metric system.
-The conversion between nanometers and joules is important in physics because many scientists need to calculate the energy of electromagnetic radiation from the wavelength.
-To do so, apply the following formula derived from Planck's equation: Energy = Planck Constant x Speed of light / wavelength.
+Nanometers measure the length of very small magnitudes, such as wavelengths.
+A joule, abbreviated as J, is a unit of energy in the metric system.
+The conversion between nanometers and joules is important in physics because scientists often need to calculate the energy of electromagnetic radiation from the wavelength.
+To do this, you apply the following formula derived from Planck's equation:

 Use Speed of Light Constant